- The Role of Hormones in Male Fertility

-Does Low Testosterone Affect Male Fertility?
+- Does Low Testosterone Cause Infertility?

 When men think of low testosterone, the most common issues that come to mind are muscle weakness, daily fatigue, and low sex drive.
 Unfortunately, many men forget one important thing that usually accompanies a low sex drive caused by low testosterone: a low sperm count.